kitodo/kitodo-presentation/README.md

 To get more information, visit the [Kitodo homepage](https://www.kitodo.org).
 You can also follow Kitodo News on [Twitter](https://twitter.com/kitodo_org).

 Kitodo was formerly known as Goobi.
+Older releases can be found on [Launchpad](https://launchpad.net/goobi-presentation).